 Professional Racing Teams Filing Requirements

 Under existing law, income earned in Indiana by an individual participating in motorsports racing activities is subject to Indiana’s adjusted gross income tax regardless of place of residence.
-The Indiana portion of the income is a percentage calculated by of the number of days spent in Indiana participating in racing activities divided by the days spent during the year on racing activities.
+For nonresidents, the Indiana position of income is a percentage calculated by dividing the number of days spent in Indiana participating in racing activities by the days spent during the year on racing activities.
 Income Tax Information Bulletin #88B provides guidance regarding the statutory withholding requirements on prize winnings and other payments for motorsports teams and drivers

-Professional racing operations use Form IMS-1 to report the amount of compensation paid to team members in the organization at the MID.
+Professional racing operations use Form IMS-1 to report the amount of compensation paid to team members for performing services within the MID.
 Race team members are employees or independent contractors who render services on behalf of a professional race team.
 Additionally, racing operations must report compensation (including cash) made to contractors, such as race drivers, for providing services.
-Retail sales made within the MID also must be reported on Form IMS-1, due April 1.
-Compensation and retail sales from the previous year will be reported on the form.
+Retail sales made within the MID by or on behalf of a racing team also must be reported on Form IMS-1, due April 1.

 Form IMS-1 can be submitted it to DOR at the mailing address below.